pingcap/docs-cn/pd-configuration-file.md

 ### `interval`

-+ The interval at which monitoring metric data is pushed to Promethus
++ The interval at which monitoring metric data is pushed to Prometheus
 + Default value: `15s`

 ## `schedule`